ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 index-segment       = "[" index-selector "]"
 ~~~~

+Literals can be notated in the way that is usual for JSON (with the
+extension that strings can use single-quote delimiters).
-Alphabetic characters in ABNF are case-insensitive, so "e" can be either "e" or "E".
+Alphabetic characters in ABNF are case-insensitive, so within a
+floating point number the ABNF expression "e" can be either the value
+'e' or 'E'.

 `true`, `false`, and `null` are lower-case only (case-sensitive).